 Out of State

-Policy – Non-Motorized and Complete Streets
+Policies & Resolutions – Non-Motorized and Complete Streets

 Policies related to non-motorized facilities and Complete Streets in Michigan.
 The Complete Streets Advisory Council provides education and advice to the State Transportation Commission, county road commissions, municipalities, interest groups, and the public on the development, implementation, and coordination of Complete Streets policies.
 A map of communities in Michigan that have Complete Streets related policies can be found here.
 The map includes links to local ordinances, policies, and resolutions, among others; maintained manually; may not be up to date.
 Some of the resolutions have the effect of creating or adding to existing non-motorized plans.

 City of Kalamazoo Resolution adopted September 6, 2016 supporting adherence to the general principles of Complete Streets and consideration of a more comprehensive Complete Streets Policy for City Commission review by April 2017.